 HE'S GOT TO FUNKIFIZE

-All four remaining members from the 1968 line-up are back on the stand and in good health.
+Four members from the 1968 line-up are back on the stand and in good health.
 Drummer David Garibaldi returned late in 2015 after hip replacement surgery, and bassist Francis "Rocco" Prestia has the new kidney he sought for many years.
 Stephen "The Funky Doctor" Kupka still unloads frenzied runs of syncopated funk like automatic bazooka fire, and the band's leader, second saxophone, and, with Kupka, principle songwriter Emilio Castillo continues to sing lead on several popular numbers.

 EMILIO CASTILLO.
 Yeah, that's him.
 He's sat in with us several times already and was here Tuesday night at Yoshi's.
 He just finished a new record out, which our old guitar player Jeff Tamelier produced, and it has a new version of "Sparkling in the Sand" that they sort of rearranged.
 On the original version Skip Mesquite sang the B section, it was really pretty.
 He passed away shortly after we did our DVD and his son is singing that part on Rick's new EP.
 He sounds just like his dad, only a little more soulful, but really great.

 But Rick's doing well.
 He's playing gigs all over.
 He still has a restriction on his travel because of his incarceration, which will come off at some point, but he plays all over the Bay Area and has a little band that he works with pretty regular.
 Sometimes he works with people from Cold Blood, including lead singer Lydia Pense.
 So he's doing well.

 THEATERTIMES.
 What can you say here at the end of the Larry Braggs' era?